Where to safely stay this turn of the season

 Where to Stay

-- The Breakwater Inn & Spa: Outdoor events in April at The Breakwater Inn are a breeze.
+- The Breakwater Inn & Spa: Outdoor events in spring at The Breakwater Inn are a breeze.
 Ideal for small groups to company-wide events, this property offers 1,000 sq. ft. of indoor event space between their two meeting rooms and a 150-guest event space on its riverfront lawn.